Kingmsh1/Tools/BashScripting.md

 </strong>
 read -sp "Enter hidden user input: " pass

+# The -p switch means "prompt" and outputs a string to the user to which the user replies.
+Their reply is stored in the varaible specified at the end.
 # The -s switch hides the input from being seen on the screen.
 # In the script, use the variables as $ip or $pass, for example.
 </code></pre>